nadethoughts/Aetheria/Campaigns/Nimble/PCs/Lil Chang (Ryan).md

 - Entered combat quickly and took a first-player position in his first fight.
 - Finished a kobold with his staff and dedicated the strike to Wing Ding.
 - In the mountain warg fight, used staff and martial follow-up attacks to finish enemies brutally.
+- Revived the dying Cloud Seer scout [[World/Characters/Da Long|Da Long]] with a healing potion and chest compressions.
+- Rode [[World/Characters/Quickfeather|Quickfeather]] ahead of the party to warn [[World/Characters/An Yue|An Yue]] before the Black Fang diplomatic entourage reached the Frostvein.

 ## Current Hooks
 - Kora Skybreak may recognize him and call him by an old Cloud Seer name or nickname.